LuisDio/DLImageRecognition/README.md

 # DLImageRecognition

-This is an image recognition project built using deep learning algorithm with Keras and tensorflow.
+This is a step by step application development that use Deep Learning algorithm approach with Keras and tensorflow for image recognition system.